 Padraig O’Morain, a mindfulness practitioner and instructor, advises: “Mindfulness helps people to get more enjoyment out of their good times and to handle their bad times better.
 Mindfulness also helps people to be less reactive to negative emotions and to see a wider range of choices.”

 Depression is something that can impact us all.
 Many of us deal with feelings of sorrow and despair and, when ignored, they can easily spiral out of our control.
 In older age, depression is a fairly common fact of life for many, not helped by the loss of loved ones, painful ailments, and loss of independence.
 Luckily, mindfulness can truly help in this regard as it teaches us to look at our emotions from afar and not to give into them.
-By practicing mindfulness, the individual learns not to judge themselves for feeling a certain way and also feel more connected with the world around them, therefore fighting off feelings of loneliness.
+By practising mindfulness, the individual learns not to judge themselves for feeling a certain way and also feel more connected with the world around them, therefore fighting off feelings of loneliness.

 Loneliness can be quite prevalent in older age, with a lack of mobility sometimes leading to increased isolation.
 There are a number of ways to combat loneliness and it’s great to know that mindfulness is one of them.
-Shamash Alidina, a mindfulness practitioner who runs workshops and conferences across the world, told us: “One of the challenges of growing older is you often feel more isolated and lonelier, but research has shown mindfulness practice reduces the feeling of loneliness in older people.
+Shamash Alidina, a mindfulness practitioner who runs workshops and conferences across the world, told us: “One of the challenges of growing older is you often feel more isolated and lonelier, but research has shown mindfulness practise reduces the feeling of loneliness in older people.
 Mindfulness doesn’t require you to move physically at all If you don’t want to.
 So, if you want to practise being mindful while sitting, lying down or eating, that’s fine!”

 Shamash also offered some advice older people interested in mindfulness: “My main advice for older people wanting to practise mindfulness is to just go ahead and give it a go.
 You can either find a teacher, read a book on the subject or even listen to a guided audiobook on mindfulness.
 Start small.
 Even one deep breath a day after you wake up is a great start.
 Build from there.”